joeltimm/calendar_bot/README.md

 1.  **Prerequisites:**
     * A server with Docker and Docker Compose installed.
+    * This service depends on a pre-existing Docker bridge network named `shared_network`.
+Ensure it has been created before deploying this service.
+    * It also requires a Cloudflare Tunnel token to be inserted into the `docker-compose.yml` file.
     * A custom domain (e.g., `joelt.win`) added as an active site in your Cloudflare account.
     * Project code cloned to your server (`git clone ...`).